-If you want to become the very best writer you can be, if you want your writing to find its audience, join the low-residency MFA in Creative Writing at Fairleigh Dickinson University.
-Over the past five years, our students and alumni have published 28 book-length works of fiction, nonfiction, poetry, young adult literature, and translation.
-These publications include a New York Times bestseller, the winner of the African American Book Prize, and the Colorado Book Prize for Biography.
-Our students and alumni have published hundreds of poems, stories, essays, and translations in prestigious literary magazines, like Tin House, The Literary Review, and The National Poetry Review.
+Over the past five years, our students and alumni have published 28 books.
+These publications include a New York Times bestseller, the winner of the African-American Book Prize, and the Colorado Book Prize for Biography.
+Our students and alumni have published hundreds of poems, stories, and essays in prestigious literary magazines, like Tin House, The Literary Review, and The National Poetry Review.
 Most of our students begin to publish while they are still in the program.
-Because of our proximity to New York City— the heart of the publishing world—we bring agents and editors from both big and independent publishing houses to every residency to meet our students.
+Because of our proximity to New York City—the heart of the publishing world—we bring agents and editors from both big and independent publishing houses to every residency to meet our students.

 For More Information